JPCodeCraft/AlbionFreeMarketTutorials/articles/mounts/fastest-mounts/the-best-fast-albion-online-mounts.md

 tags: ["Mounts", "Guides", "Transport"]
 -->

-# The Fastest Albion Online Mounts
+# The Best Fast Albion Online Mounts

 If you care about pure travel time, mount choice matters more than most people think.
 Some mounts have a high normal Speed, others are all about Gallop Speed, and a few can still move fast while carrying a lot of weight.